 Getting the jab may change your period.
 It might become lighter, shorter, or irregular.
 But in most cases, your period will completely stop.
 This is normal.

 If your period doesn’t stop altogether, you may experience spotting between your periods.
-Period cramps will be much less uncomfortable or even a thing of the past.
-Your uterus lining isn’t as thick, so it doesn’t have to squeeze so much to get the lining out.
-Which means fewer cramps.
+Period cramps will be much less uncomfortable or possibly even a thing of the past.
+As your uterus lining isn’t as thick, it doesn’t have to squeeze so much to get the lining out.

 Even though the amount you bleed may change, you will still go through your monthly hormonal cycle.
-So you will experience any other normal period symptoms such as tender breasts, mood swings, tiredness, changes in your skin, cravings, and indulging in chocolate.
+You will continue to experience any other normal period symptoms such as tender breasts, mood swings, tiredness, changes in your skin, cravings, and indulging in chocolate.

 You can have sex as soon as you feel ready after you get the jab.
 But depending on where you are in your cycle you may need to use contraception for a little longer.